Quantum Fluctuation Theorem for Arbitrary Measurement and Feedback Schemes

 where $\sigma_{\rm cg}[Y]$ denotes the entropy production, coarse-grained over $\gamma$, the experimentally inaccessible part of the trajectory~\cite{Sagawa_2012, Kawai_2007, Potts_2018}.
 By comparing the last equation with Eq.~\eqref{eq: FT sigma}, we may interpret $\sigma_{\rm cg}[Y]$ as the entropy production inferable from the measurement outcomes alone.
+From Eqs.~(\ref{eq: FT sigma})-(\ref{eq: sigma cg m}), we find a detailed fluctuation theorem, our first main result,

+As mentioned above, this equation has the same form as the corresponding FT in the classical regime~ \cite{Potts_2018}.
 Using Jensen's inequality $\langle f(X)\rangle \leq f(\langle X \rangle)$ for a convex function $f(X)$, we obtain the second law of information thermodynamics given in Eq.~\eqref{eq: SL main}, which constitutes our second main result.

-\emph{Lindblad master equation.} Since open quantum systems are very often modeled using Lindblad master equations, we now adapt the results of the previous section to scenarios where the dynamics of the reduced density matrix in between the measurements ($t_n < t < t_{n+1}$) is described by~\cite{Breuer, Potts_2021, Albash_2012, landi_2023} (we set $\hbar =1$ hereafter)
+\emph{Lindblad master equation--} Since open quantum systems are very often modeled using Lindblad master equations, we now adapt the results of the previous section to scenarios where the dynamics of the reduced density matrix in between the measurements ($t_n < t < t_{n+1}$) is described by~\cite{Breuer, Potts_2021, Albash_2012, landi_2023} (we set $\hbar =1$ hereafter)

 where $\mathcal{D}[\hat{O}]\op{\rho} = \hat{O} \op{\rho} \hat{O}^{\dagger} - \frac{1}{2} \{ \op{\rho}, \hat{O}^{\dagger}\hat{O} \} $.
 The POVM measurements update the density matrix $\op{\rho}_{t_n}^{Y_n}$ according to the rule presented in Eq.~\eqref{eq:povm}.
 The jump operators obey a local detailed balance, i.e., for each $j$ there is a $\tilde{j}$ such that $\op{L}_{\tilde{j}} = \op{L}_j^{\dagger} e^{-\beta q_j/2}$, with $q_j = - q_{\tilde{j}}$.